cp3402-students/a2-cp3402-2019-team23/themes/thecoffeecan/readme.txt

 = Does this theme support any plugins? =

-thecoffeecan includes support for Infinite Scroll in Jetpack.
+EmsCustomTheme includes support for Infinite Scroll in Jetpack.

 == Changelog ==